Lawrie Dudfield: Coaching career

-In September 2011, Dudfield was appointed as first team manager at semi-pro Quorn of the Evo-Stik League, who under their previous manager had lost the first 9 games of the season.
-He held the position for several months taking the club off the bottom of the League, including wins against eventual champions Ilkeston FC, before leaving a month before the end of the 2011/12 season.
-Quorn FC remains Dudfield's only coaching role to date despite being linked with a number of coaching roles at professional clubs, most notably Notts County.
+In September 2011, Dudfield was appointed as first team manager at non-league Quorn of the Evo-Stik League, who under their previous manager had lost the first nine games of the season.
+He held the position for several months taking the club off the bottom of the league, including wins against eventual champions Ilkeston, before leaving a month before the end of the 2011/12 season.
+Quorn remains Dudfield's only coaching role to date despite being linked with a number of coaching roles at professional clubs, most notably Notts County.

 Following his move to the United States, Dudfield is now the Head Coach of Iconz Elite, where players train and play in high level International and National events as well as involving International and Premier League players as mentors in the program.

 Personal life

 Upon his retirement from full-time professional football in 2009, Dudfield began employment at Nottingham Forest and worked in various roles through to his departure in May 2015.

 In early 2015 Dudfield launched his own company, Iconz Experience, focussing on UK Soccer Tours, as well as hosting EPL Soccer Clinics abroad.
 Specialising in using former Premier League footballers as the main attraction, Iconz Experience exhibited at the 2013 Soccerex Festival in Rio de Janeiro with a host of international household names including Ruud Gullit, Aron Winter and Gaizka Mendieta.
 On 1 June 2015, Iconz Experience signed an official partnership agreement with Nottingham Forest to exclusively host all Nottingham Forest UK Soccer Tours from countries such as the U.S., Australia and various other countries.

 During this period Iconz Experience has grown to become leaders in the UK Soccer Tour market and has reported continued annual growth.
 In 2015 and 2018 Iconz Experience was the subject of takeover offers from within the industry however Dudfield chose to turn down all offers and continued to focus on the companies growth.

-Since 2015, former Leicester City, Fulham & Brighton Premier League Head Coach Micky Adams has been the official ambassador for Iconz Experience, and coaches including former Watford Academy Manager & Wales International Women's Assistant Coach Richard Thomas, ex-Manchester United Goalkeeper Roy Carroll and Crystal Palace Assistant Coach Shaun Derry have all been linked with hands on roles at the company.
+Since 2015, former Leicester City, Fulham and Brighton manager Micky Adams has been the official ambassador for Iconz Experience, and coaches, including former Watford Academy Manager and Wales National Women's assistant coach Richard Thomas, ex-Manchester United goalkeeper Roy Carroll and Crystal Palace assistant coach Shaun Derry have all been linked with hands on roles at the company.